Faezeh05KZ/Automation-tasks/README.md

 The script offers two methods for providing input:

 1.  **Manual Console Input**: The user can type their tasks directly into the console one by one.
-2.  **File Input**: The script can read tasks from a text file named `tasks.txt` located in the same directory.
+2.  **File Input**: The script can read tasks from a text file named `task.txt` located in the same directory.
 Each task should be on a new line.

 After receiving the list of tasks, the script performs an alphabetical sort (case insensitive) and prints the ordered list to the console.